 In any event, the decision will be conveyed in writing within 7 working days.

-If the complainant wishes to appeal against the decision of the Staffing Committee, then he or she must do so in writing to the Chairman of the Staffing Committee within 10 working days of the date of the decision notice.
+If the complainant wishes to appeal against the decision of the Staffing Committee, then they must do so in writing to the Chairman of the Staffing Committee within 10 working days of the date of the decision notice.

 On receipt of such notice of appeal, the Chairman of the Staffing Committee shall instruct the Clerk to the Council to convene an extraordinary Meeting of the Parish Council within 10 working days.
 The Council shall consider the case and communicate its decision in writing to all parties concerned.